SynoCommunity/spkrepo/README.md

 7. Run the test suite with `pytest -v`

 ## Docker Compose Run
-- If you also want to run the app in docker you can with `docker-compose up app`
+- If you also want to run the app in docker you can with `docker compose up app`
-- You can run both postgres and the app with `docker-compose up`
+- You can run both postgres and the app with `docker compose up`

 ## Deployment